Partakithware/eluxi-player/README.md

 to build it yourself likely: "sudo apt install build-essential libmpv-dev libgtk-3-dev libglib2.0-dev libx11-dev"

 Currently missing that I am going to add soon, video-track selection/audio-track selection.
+A button to show/hide playlist/an update to the playlist...and all sorts of other stuff.